If you see this message, it's because you are most likely missing the

 Most of the time this is good news, as it means that Waldo just caught the first bug in your app!

 This typically occurs when all the available devices in your desired configuration are busy running tests for other customers.
-Primarily if you are testing on a real device, as their number is physically limited by the number of actual units in our farm.

 Not to worry, your run requests are automatically queued to our system and will begin as soon as a device becomes available.